 The initial Artisan Partners Asset Management Inc. board of directors includes our Chief Executive Officer and our Executive Chairman, who also serves as Chairman of the Board.
 Our board understands that there is no single, generally accepted approach to providing board leadership and that given the dynamic and competitive environment in which we operate, the right board leadership structure may vary as circumstances warrant.
-To this end, our board has no policy mandating the combination or separation of the roles of Chairman of the Board and Chief Executive Officer and believes the matter should be discussed and considered from time to time as circumstances change.
-Our amended and restated bylaws require that if the board appoints an Executive Chairman, the board must appoint the same person as Chairman of the Board.
+To this end, our board has no policy mandating the combination or separation of the roles of Chairman of the Board and Executive Chairman or Chief Executive Officer and believes the matter should be discussed and considered from time to time as circumstances change.
 Upon the completion of this offering, we will have a combined Executive Chairman and Chairman of the Board, which we believe provides strong leadership for us and promotes a close relationship between management and the board and assists in the development and implementation of corporate strategy.
 This leadership structure is also appropriate for us at this time as it permits our Chief Executive Officer to focus on management of our day-to-day operations, while allowing our Executive Chairman to lead our board in its fundamental role of providing advice to and independent oversight of management.